ralphieninefo/raphwebsite2-vercel/README.md

 # Vercel Platform Demo – Raphaël Sirvent

 This project was created to showcase key Vercel-native features in the context of a Senior CSM interview.
-It demonstrates how customers leverage Next.js and Vercel to solve performance, deployment, and security challenges.

 ## 🔧 Features Demonstrated